artineering-io/flair-docs/flair/styles/library/hatching.md

 	<video autoplay loop muted playsinline>
 	    <source src="/media/styles/hatching/example1.mp4" type="video/mp4">
 	</video>
-	<figcaption>Small example of the hatching style with a black canvas.</figcaption>
+	<figcaption>Example of the hatching style with a black canvas.
+3D Model by Luis Fernandez Jesus.</figcaption>
 </figure>

 In this page, we only document global attributes specific to the hatching shader style.
 To learn more about other global attributes, please see the [globals node documentation](/flair/getting-started/globals).